hashicorp/terraform-provider-aws/website/docs/r/default_network_acl.html.markdown

 plan, until the Subnets are reassigned to another Network ACL or are destroyed.

-Because Subnets are by default associated with the Default Network ACL, any non-explicit association will show up as a plan to remove the Subnet.
-For
-example: if you have a custom `aws_network_acl` with two subnets attached, and you remove the `aws_network_acl` resource, after successfully destroying this resource future plans will show a diff on the managed `aws_default_network_acl`, as those two Subnets have been orphaned by the now destroyed network acl and thus adopted by the Default Network ACL.
-In order to avoid a reoccurring plan, they will need to be reassigned, destroyed, or added to the `subnet_ids` attribute of the `aws_default_network_acl` entry.
+Because Subnets are by default associated with the Default Network ACL, any non-explicit association will show up as a plan to remove the Default Network ACL from the Subnet when a custom `aws_network_acl` is added to the Subnet.
+The opposite is also true.
+If you have a custom `aws_network_acl` with two Subnets attached, and you remove the `aws_network_acl` resource, future plans will show an add diff on the managed `aws_default_network_acl`, as those two Subnets have been orphaned and implicitly adopted by the Default Network ACL.
+In order to avoid a reoccurring diff on plan, the Subnets will need to be reassigned to a custom `aws_network_acl`, destroyed, or explicitly added to the `aws_default_network_acl` entry via the `subnet_ids` attribute.

 As an alternative to the above, you can also specify the following lifecycle configuration in your `aws_default_network_acl` resource: